MusediJony/EDSA_Regression-predict/README.md

 The latter link above takes you to the actual competition.
 You can then click on the leaderboard and see my profile at position 40.

-A recorded presentation of the report was conducted and submitted and a final mark of 94% was obtained.
+A recorded presentation of the report was also conducted, and submitted and a final mark of 94% was obtained.

 The report features the general procedure of intro, body and conclusion about the predict/competition, along with the necessary and/or general procedure to conduct a Regression applied project.